-- Basic: Eligible employees automatically receive Basic life insurance coverage unless they file a written waiver.
-The Basic insurance amount is equal to the greater of \$10,000, or the total of employee's annual rate of basic pay, rounded up to the next even \$1,000, plus \$2,000.
-It includes additional coverage for employees under age 45, plus accidental death and dismemberment coverage (AD&D). - Optional: Basic must be in effect in order to elect any Optional coverage.
-The Program offers three types of Optional life insurance, which employees may elect within 60 days of becoming eligible without evidence of good health.
-Option A offers \$10,000 life insurance and AD&D coverage; Option B offers life insurance (no AD&D) coverage in multiples of 1, 2, 3, 4, or 5 times the employee's annual rate of basic pay (rounded up to the next even \$1,000); and Option C is life insurance (no AD&D) on the employee's eligible family members in multiples of 1, 2, 3, 4, or 5 times the amount of \$5,000 on death of a spouse and \$2,500 on death of an eligible child.
+Basic.
+Eligible employees automatically receive Basic life insurance coverage unless they file a written waiver.
+The Basic insurance amount is equal to annual basic pay, rounded to the next higher multiple of \$1,000, plus \$2,000.
+It includes additional coverage for employees under age 45, plus accidental death and dismemberment coverage (AD&D).

+Optional.
+The Program offers three types of Optional life insurance, without evidence of good health, which employees may elect within 31 days of becoming eligible.
+Option A offers \$10,000 life insurance and AD&D coverage; Option B offers life insurance (no AD&D) coverage in multiples of 1, 2, 3, 4, or 5 times the employee's annual rate of basic pay (rounded to the next higher multiple of \$1,000); and Option C is life insurance (no AD&D) on the employee's family members in multiples of 1, 2, 3, 4, or 5 times the amount of \$5,000 on death of a spouse and \$2,500 on death of an eligible child.

-Cost: The cost of Basic life insurance is shared by the employee and the Government; the employee pays two-thirds, and the Government pays one-third.
+Cost.
+The cost of Basic life insurance is shared by the employee and the Government; the employee pays two-thirds, and the Government pays one-third.
 The employee's biweekly premium is 15 cents per \$1,000 of the Basic insurance amount.
-Employees pay the full cost of all Optional insurance, and premiums for Optional insurance are based on 5-year age bands beginning at age 35.
+Employees pay the full cost of all Optional insurance, and premiums for Optional insurance are age-adjusted.